ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 How?
 ^ indicates that the _grep command_ should begin at the start of the each line [[:alpha:]] is a wildcard that selects all 'alphabet characters' irrespectively of if its upper or lower case

+18. <19-AZ> -standardInput- | _tr 'Ac' 'Ze'_
+This script takes input from standardInput aka keyboard and replaces the 'A' and 'c' characters with 'Z' and 'e' characters respectively